sandeepdewangan/d3be-blog/README.md

 ### Weighting queries
 You can use this to give more relevance to posts that are matched by title rather than by content.

+### Searching with trigram similarity

+In order to use trigrams in PostgreSQL, you will need to install the `pg_trgm` extension first.
+Execute the following command from the shell to connect to your database: \
+`psql blog` \
+Then, execute the following command to install the pg_trgm extension: \
+`CREATE EXTENSION pg_trgm;`